-While most of these are suitable for even young children, we always recommend carrying The Ten Essentials.
+Most of these hikes are suitable for even young children and we always recommend carrying The Ten Essentials.
 It’s a good habit to get into as you extend your adventures.

 In the North Bend area, Rattlesnake Ledge and nearby Mt.
 Si and Little Si are some of the most popular hiking destinations in the state.
 Rattlesnake Ledge is a nearly vertical climb that can be downright nerve wracking with children.
 Nonetheless, on a weekend afternoon, you’ll find plenty of families climbing to the top, drawn by its convenient location and the breathtaking, panoramic view when you reach the ledge.
 Families who don’t want to go up can enjoy play at the lake or walk to the Cedar River Watershed Educational Center.

 Length: It’s just less than two miles to the ledge.